Alterna VF FireGlitter Video

 QUESTION: Can your CS Burner with legs be used in a vent-free environment?

-in which it is safe to burn wood.
+ANSWER: The CS Burner is only for use in a fully vented fireplace in which it is safe to burn wood.
 The CS Burner, like all pan-type vented burners, burns with a yellow, smoky wood-like flame that produces soot and other combustion products.
-These must be fully exhausted up the chimney to prevent harm to
+These must be fully exhausted up the chimney to prevent harm to health and property.

 Question: Why is it required to have a safety control for propane gas logs.